Jay B. Gaskill, on…

 My strong sense is that here in the USA and elsewhere, there is a growing populist backlash, one propelled by members of the threatened and former middle class.
 In my opinion, the members of the hard left actually fear a responsible aroused population.
 Only by scaring people sufficiently with a real catastrophe, can the resulting chaos be exploited by the utopian authoritarians – or others even worse.

-America’s recovery will start with a conservative recovery if for no other reason than most and moderate liberals have been cowed into silence.
+America’s recovery will start with a conservative recovery if for no other reason than most reasonable and moderate liberals have been cowed into silence.
 But any conservative surge in the current left-leaning environment must necessarily be organized around the real life concerns that transcend popular ideological stereotypes.

 Conservatives cannot save the day alone.
 They/we all need the support of the old fashioned, constitutionally grounded liberals, the sane, freedom-living moderates, and the struggling working people who are or aspire to be part of the American middle class.